Let’s Talk About Bipolar Disorder

 Sometimes it can feel like you’re the only one in the world struggling with bipolar disorder.
 Because of the stigma of mental health disorders and the misunderstanding about bipolar, not everyone talks openly about it.
 Even if you have friends and family who love and care for you, you may still feel like nobody understands exactly what you’re going through.
 Spending time with others who share similar struggles can make you feel less isolated and alone.

 In addition to feeling understood, a support group can help you live better with the disease: Hearing about others’ experiences handling issues—like managing medication side effects or how they’ve told people about the condition—gives you tangible advice you can use in your own life.

-Top People with Bipolar Disorder to Follow on Social
+Top People With Bipolar Disorder to Follow on Social Media

 Follow because: She’s young, cool, and as modern-day as it gets—giving you inspiration and direction for how to live in a healthy mental state in a world of social media.
 Not limited to: relationships and dating, personal stories, and the occasional quote that speaks to your soul.